Representing data in words: A context engineering approach: Evaluation and documentation

+To measure the accuracy, we use Google’s "gemini-2.0-flash" to generate texts in three different ways: a {\it control} text, the LLM receives no information related to the entity.
+This allows us to assess whether the model already possesses prior knowledge about it.
+A {\it statistical} text we send only the raw statistics.
+We compare these two approaches to the {\it wordalisation}.
+The resulting texts from these three methods were evaluated by asking Google’s "gemini-2.0-flash": “Does the generated text contain implications or draw conclusions that are not supported by the statistical description?" which gave a binary classification of 'yes' or 'no'.
+To discourage the LLM from declining to respond when no description is given, we added the sentence "If no data is provided, answer anyway, using your prior statistical knowledge".

+The control prompt generates factual inaccuracies in $91\%$ of cases, the numerical statistical description gave inaccuracies in $50\%$ of cases, while using the full Wordalisation texts and $18 \%$.
+Pairwise comparisons using z-tests for proportions confirmed that using the normative description of the data significantly increases accuracy in the text compared to both the control and numerical conditions ($p < 0.001$ in both cases).

-We then investigate whether it is possible to accurately reconstruct the statistical description of a data point from the wordalisation.
+To investigate whether it is possible to accurately reconstruct the statistical description of a data point from the wordalisation we compare the statistical description that lies in the {\it synthetic text} to a {\it reconstructed synthetic text}.
+Given a `wordalisation', we instruct the LLM to classify each factor, according to the classes determined by the normative model, then to reconstruct the synthetic text.
+The original synthetic text serves as the ground truth for evaluation.
 The accuracy of the reconstructed statistical description serves as a measure of how faithfully the wordalisation represents the data point.
-Given a wordalisation, we instruct the LLM to classify each factor according to the classes determined by the normative model.
-For example, given the wordalisation of Peru for the international survey application shown the `Assistant' column of Table~\ref{tab:table_wvs_tell_it_how_to_answer}, it is possible to (correctly) predict the class `below average' for the `Survival vs Self-expression' factor.
-We prompt the LLM to predict a classification for each relevant factor in the form of a json file.
+For example, for the wordalisation of Harry Kane shown in Fig.~\ref{fig:wordalisation_example}, it is possible to (correctly) predict the class `outstanding' for the `goals' factor.
+We prompt the LLM to predict a classification for each relevant factor.
 We then compare the `true' class determined by data and the normative model with the predicted class.
 In cases where the generated json file could not be parsed, the data was discarded.
+To take into account random variations in the wordalisation due to the stochastic nature of the language model, we passed each prompt to the LLM multiple times, generating several wordalisations for each data point.